Thiago de Mello and Amazon

 Helio Alves

 There are some songs, which, when I finish writing it, my thoughts go straight to the magic fingers of Helio Alves on the piano!
 His left hand is rich and melodic.
 However, no one can come closer to his right one.
-It's a dream!
+Itıs a dream!
+He plays the title song of our CD A Flame in the Dark with Dexter Payne, clarinet and Gustavo Tavares, on cello.

 Gil Evans